Austinwhite24/MVP-capstone/README.md

  # Description:
  App that will show NFL football scores, stats, players and standings.
-Users will be able to add a team to there favorite team list, which will then show the main stats and scores for your favorite team.
-The user can add and remove teams from the favortie team list.
+Users will be able to add a team to their favorite team list, which will then show the main stats and scores for your favorite team.
+The user can add and remove teams from the favorite team list.

  # MVP:
  - Users can view standings and stats for each conference
  - Users can add / remove teams to a favorite team page
  - Users can view standings and stats for previous seasons
- - Users can view rosters of teams
+ - Users can view current rosters of teams

  # Future Features: